 Raiders beyond control

-The Union of the Crowns in 1603 largely brought about an end to Border Reiving activity, though mosstroopers and horse thieves were still active in the borders throughout the seventeenth century.
+The crowning of James VI of Scotland as King of England in 1603 largely brought about an end to Border Reiving activity, though mosstroopers and horse thieves were still active in the borders throughout the seventeenth century.
 It did not help that thieving activities were sometimes supported by the very men who were supposed to be keeping the Border Reivers under control.
 Indeed in 1701 a horse thief confessed that:

 “The county keeper of Tynedale provided that they did not plunder